hathibelagal-dev/instantpolyglot/docs/eng/Scottish_Gaelic.md

 ### Equative Sentences

-To say "X is Y" in Scottish Gaelic, you use the construction "'S e ... a th' ann":
+To say “X is Y” in Scottish Gaelic, you use the construction “'S e ... a th' ann”:

 **'S e tidsear a th' annam.** (I am a teacher.
 Literally: It's a teacher that is in me.)
 **'S e baile mòr a th' ann an Glaschu.** (Glasgow is a big city.
 Literally: It's a big city that is in Glasgow.)